New Medicine Service (NMS)

 Directions, guidance and service specification

 The legal basis for the service is provided by the Secretary of State Directions.
-The service specification provides a ‘plain English’ version of the Directions and the official guidance from PSNC and NHS Employers provides essential information on the service for pharmacy contractors, their staff and NHS England’s local Area Teams (the successor bodies to PCTs).
+The service specification provides a ‘plain English’ version of the Directions and the official guidance from PSNC and NHS Employers provides essential information on the service for community pharmacy contractors, their staff and local NHS England teams (the successor bodies to PCTs).

 These Directions have been amended a number of times since publication.
 The amendment Directions are printed in the Drug Tariff.
 PSNC has created a document which consolidates the 2013 Directions and subsequent amendments made up to September 2015.

-PSNC and NHS Employers guidance on the NMS for pharmacy contractors, their staff and Area Teams (updated in December 2013 to reflect the NHS re-organisation)
+PSNC and NHS Employers guidance on the NMS for contractors, their staff and local NHS England teams (updated in December 2013 to reflect the NHS re-organisation)

 PSNC Briefing 087/13: Advanced services and Pre-registration Trainees (20th August 2013)